Session Rate: Virtual Sessions $100/hour (NO IN-PERSON SESSIONS AT THIS TIME)

 Would you like your child to talk with you?
 Share what they are dealing with?
 Would you like to insure your child’s success in life?

-Most people did not grow up in these relationships with their parents.
-Yet, to thrive, to be confident in who we are, to achieve what we’re capable of, safety to be ourselves, is required.
+To thrive, to be confident in who we are, and to achieve what we’re capable of, safety to be ourselves, is required.

 When my journey as a Cuddlist began, here’s what I said.